🤔 Curious about the Notecard? Want to learn more about Blues Wireless? Join us at Getting Started with the Notecard on July 14th!

 Usage

-Once the Notecard CLI is installed, use the notecard command to view available arguments, as well as a list of available serial ports detected by the utility.
+Once the Notecard CLI is installed, use the notecard or notecard -help command to view available arguments, as well as a list of available serial ports detected by the utility.

 An image of all supported CLI commands

-If the CLI detects a single Notecard available via serial, it will issue all of the commands below directly on that device.
-If you have multiple Notecards connected and wish to specify a serial port, use the port flag, followed by the device address for your OS.
+If the CLI detects a single Notecard available via serial it will issue all commands commands to that device.
+If you have multiple Notecards connected, you can use the port flag followed by the device port to tell the Notecard CLI which device to use.

 $